micmejia/bible-dump/AMPC/Revelation/Rev 7.md

-And all the angels were standing round the throne and round the elders [[^b]of the heavenly Sanhedrin] and the four living creatures, and they fell prostrate before the throne and worshiped God.
+And all the angels were standing round the throne and round the elders [of the heavenly Sanhedrin] and the four living creatures, and they fell prostrate before the throne and worshiped God.